Project overview

 A transmission system of cables and substations will connect the offshore wind farm to the grid.

-With multiple offshore wind projects proposed in Gippsland, VicGrid is developing shared transmission for projects to connect in to.
+VicGrid is the government agency responsible for delivering new transmission infrastructure.
+With multiple offshore wind projects proposed in Gippsland, VicGrid is developing shared transmission and a connection hub where projects would connect.

 Ports